PROLOGUE: Freshman Orientation

 Dad pulls me back with a hand at my elbow.
-Quietly, he says to me, "Let her be, Edward.
+Quietly, he says, "Let her be, Edward.
 She needs to do it."

-Out of the corner of my eye, I catch Emmett sending my favorite tee-shirt to the discard pile.
+Out of the corner of my eye, I catch Emmett sending my favorite T-shirt to the discard pile.
 "Oh, hell no, Em.
 That one stays!"

-"I seriously doubt one little tee shirt is going to spoil your reputation as the hottest tight end ever to play at Holden U, Em," I respond, knowing full well the compliment will win me back my shirt.
+"I seriously doubt one little T-shirt is going to spoil your reputation as the hottest tight end ever to play at Holden," I respond, knowing full well the compliment will win me back my shirt.

-He breaks into a full-on grin and agrees with me, tossing the shirt at my head.
+He breaks into a full-on grin and tosses the shirt at my head.
 "Yeah, I guess you're right."

 "All right, guys, that just about does it."
 I turn back and see my parents standing together on the opposite side of my freshly made cot.